 Does It Matter If a Tent Is Freestanding?

-For new hikers, understanding the features of a freestanding tent is essential for making sure their camping and backpacking experience is successful.
+For new hikers, understanding a freestanding tent’s features is essential for ensuring their camping and backpacking experience is successful.

 Freestanding tents are designed to stand on their own without the need for stakes or guylines.

-This makes them an ideal choice for travelers who want fast setup and campers looking to minimize damage caused by wind, rain and other elements in harsher climates.
+This makes them ideal for travelers who want fast setup and campers looking to minimize damage caused by wind, rain and other elements in harsher climates.

 The ability of these tents to remain upright without being tied down also makes them more resistant to being blown away or knocked over accidentally by animals like deer or mountain goats if placed somewhere remote.